hanishkvc/prgs-rustland-libs-tokensk/README.rst

 * whether enclosing/boundry/marker quotes are retained or not wrt string tokens

+* whether a string can be some where in the middle of a normal token.

 * whether escape sequences if any found by TStr are expanded/processed or not.

 * whether bracketed blocks additionally include a textual prefix wrt their 1st opening bracket.